Interstate 2

 Interstate 2 (I-2 (Note: Some sources use "IH-2", as "IH" is an abbreviation used by TxDOT for Interstate Highways.)) is a partially completed Interstate Highway running through the Lower Rio Grande Valley of South Texas.
-It begins at the intersection of US Highway 83 (US 83) and Business US 83 (Bus.
-US 83) in Peñitas and heads eastward before terminating at I-69E/US 77/US 83 in Harlingen.
-A westward extension around La Joya has been completed, and is designated as the La Joya Bypass.
-For almost its entire length, I-2 runs concurrently with US 83.
+It begins at an interchange with Showers Road (SH 364) in Palmview and heads eastward before terminating at I-69E/US 77/US 83 in Harlingen.
+A US 83 bypass, separate from I-2, was constructed to interstate standards around Peñitas, La Joya, and Sullivan City and was completed in phases from 2023 to 2024.

+For its entire length, I-2 runs concurrently with US 83.
 I-2 also parallels Mexican Federal Highway 2 (Fed.
 2), another major east–west route that traces the Mexico–US border along the Mexican side of the Rio Grande.
+It was signed as an Interstate in 2013.

-When completed, the western terminus will be the city of Laredo.
-The route is one of the more recently designated Interstate Highways; it was signed as an Interstate in 2013.
-Its construction is part of an expansion of the Interstate System into southern Texas that includes the three branches of I-69.
-It currently intersects I-69E and I-69C and will, when completed to Laredo, terminate I-69W as well.
-This complex of Interstate Highways does not yet connect to the rest of the system.
+TxDOT studies have explored the possibility of extending I-2 along the US 83 corridor to a western terminus of Laredo.
+The potential extension is a part of broader planning for an expansion of the Interstate System into southern Texas that includes the three branches of I-69 throughout the Rio Grande Valley, as I-2 intersects with I-69E in Harlingen and I-69C in Pharr.
+If extended to Laredo, it would terminate at the future I-69W corridor as well.
+This complex of Interstate Highways does not currently connect to the rest of the system, with buildout of the Rio Grande Valley freeways providing connections to I-35 and I-37.

 Route description

-I-2 begins at an at-grade intersection with Bus.
-US 83 in Peñitas before becoming concurrent with US 83 at the east end of the La Joya Relief Route.
-The Interstate heads eastward as a four-lane freeway through the Lower Rio Grande Valley.
-The route curves southeastward around Mission and McAllen to the south, running near McAllen Miller International Airport.
+I-2 begins at an interchange with Showers Road/SH 364 in Palmview.
+The Interstate heads eastward as a six-lane freeway through the Lower Rio Grande Valley.
+The route curves southeastward around Mission and McAllen to the south, running near McAllen Miller International Airport, through the urbanized McAllen-Edinburg-Mission Metropolitan Area in the Rio Grande Valley.
 The route curves northeastward around Pharr, where it intersects with I-69C/US 281 north of the city center.
-Continuing eastward, the route passes by many small cities, roughly paralleling Bus.
+This is the southern terminus of I-69C, and provides a key connection to US 281, providing a key connection to northern cities such as San Antonio.
+Continuing eastward, the route passes by San Juan, Alamo, Donna, Weslaco, Mercedes, and La Feria roughly paralleling Bus.
 US 83.
 The route ends at an interchange with I-69E/US 77/US 83 in Harlingen.